 An environmental improvement programme is to specify the objectives to be achieved and maintained under the programme for an activity; and timeframes (not longer than three years), taking into account best practice environmental management for the activity; and the risk of environmental harm being caused by the activity; and make provision for monitoring compliance with the programme.

 The Board may require a person to prepare and submit to it a draft environmental improvement programme if the Board is satisfied that an activity carried out by the person, or that activity in combination with other factors, is causing, or may cause, serious or material environmental harm; or it is not practicable for a person to comply with a State Policy, a provision of EMPCA, the regulations or an environment protection policy.

 Decommissioning and Rehabilitation Plan (DRP), Mine Closure Plan (MCP) and Care and Maintenance Plan (CMP)

 DRPs should describe in detail the proposed approach to site decommissioning and rehabilitation at the end of life of an activity.
 Permits generally have conditions requiring the submission of DRPs and set out the DRP requirements.
-In some cases the Director may issue site-specific guidelines for preparation of a DRP.
+In some cases, the Director may issue site-specific guidelines for the preparation of a DRP.

 If an activity temporarily suspends operation they are expected to submit a CMP outlining how they plan to maintain the premises while it is not in operation.